hotwebmatter/Waze2db/README.md

     ) ENGINE=InnoDB;

 It's worth noting that I plan to change the database structure a bit in the near future, since `lastUpdated` and `timesUpdated` don't do anything particularly useful.
 Also, the composite `UNIQUE KEY` constraint will soon be replaced with a simpler `UNIQUE KEY` -- since the Waze GeoJSON contains a `uuid` field which is a unique identifier for each alert.
 But that's the table structure that works with this version of the data collector.

+# `cron` setup (and peculiarities)

+`cron` is pretty well-documented.
+Basically, you can edit your `crontab` with `crontab -e`, and list it with `crontab -l`.
+For more info, `man crontab` may be helpful.
+Or try Google. :)

+Be aware that `cron` does not execute commands in the usual shell environment, so it requires absolute pathnames in the `crontab`.
+You can't use a path like `$HOME/bin/waze2db.php`.
+And you can't start the script with a "shebang" like like `#!/usr/bin/env php` because that requires `env` to resolve the path to the PHP interpreter.
+Instead, you want a `crontab` entry like this:

+    */2 * * * * /usr/local/bin/php54 /home/webothmatter/cs50/bin/waze2db.php >> /home/webothmatter/cs50/bin/log/waze2db.log

+Or, more generally:

+    */2 * * * * /path/to/php /path/to/waze2db.php >> /path/to/waze2db.log

+# `waze2db.log`

+In its current incarnation, `waze2db.php` doesn't do proper logging.
+Instead, every two minutes, it echoes a status message with a timestamp to `STDOUT`, which we redirect to a log file via the `>>` redirector in the `crontab` entry.

+The log file is primarily useful _only_ for testing that the script is functioning.
+If you don't want to continue logging after you've got things set up, you can edit your `crontab` entry to remove the `>>` redirector and everything after it:

+    */2 * * * * /path/to/php /path/to/waze2db.php